-Purchase Commitments-At August 3, 2013, we had outstanding purchase orders to acquire merchandise from vendors of \$134.4 million.
-We have an option to cancel these commitments with no notice prior to shipment, except for certain private label purchase orders in which we are obligated to repay contractual amounts upon cancellation.
+Purchase Commitments-At July 30, 2016, we had outstanding purchase orders to acquire merchandise from vendors of \$167.6 million.
+We have an option to cancel these commitments with no notice prior to shipment, except for certain private label and international purchase orders in which we are obligated to repay contractual amounts upon cancellation.

 Litigation-We are involved from time to time in claims, proceedings and litigation arising in the ordinary course of business.
 We have made accruals with respect to these matters, where appropriate, which are reflected in our condensed consolidated financial statements.
 For some matters, the amount of liability is not probable or the amount cannot be reasonably estimated and therefore accruals have not been made.
-We may enter into discussions regarding settlement of these matters, and may enter into settlement agreements if we believe settlement is in the best interest of the Company's shareholders.
+We may enter into discussions regarding settlement of these matters, and may enter into settlement agreements, if we believe settlement is in the best interest of our shareholders.